slopezpereyra/slopezpereyra.github.io/_posts/2023-05-21-Anaximandro.md

 refer any discussion on this matter to that upcoming work and disregard it for the time being.
-Suffice it to say, the whole of these notes may boil down to an attempt at discerning, between certain mythological expressions and presocratic cosmogony, an isomorphism.
+Suffice it to say, the whole of these notes may boil down to an attempt at discerning, between certain mythological expressions and Presocratic cosmogony, an isomorphism.

 ## Introduction

 Presocratic thought, in spite of tremendous efforts, remains in almost total obscurity.
 The Aristotelian exegesis, which sees in it nothing but a rational attempt at describing the Φύσις, casts its shadow over practically all philology.
-Granted, part of the presocratic tradition was a genuine effort for discerning the natural properties of the world.
+Granted, part of the Presocratic tradition was a genuine effort for discerning the natural properties of the world.
 But the fact that, in every philosopher, the most natural postulates were derived, as a general rule, from some mythical ground which was the